Keys to a Successful Marriage

 If you are, or had been married in the past, did you ever go to counseling?

 I remember the first time I heard of pre-marital counseling.
 I was working at my first job after school and one of my co-workers was dating a woman he eventually married.
 When they got engaged he told me that they were going to participate in the counseling.
-Apparently they run the couple through different question and answer segments to see if they are a good match for each other, now we have dating websites that advertise the same thing.
+Apparently they run the couple through a few different question and answer segments to see if they are a good match for each other, now we have dating websites that advertise the same thing.

 I know he felt great after going through the counseling and was very happy when he got married, we were there and the tears he had afterwards was all of the proof I needed to see to know how he felt.